spring1843/go-dsa/graph/README.md

 * **Breadth First Search - BFS** used to find the shortest path
 * **Depth First Search - DFS** often a subroutine, in another algorithm.
 Used in maze traversal, cycle finding, and pathfinding

-Both BFS and DFS can be [implemented iteratively using a container (queue or stack)](./iterative_traversal_test.go).
+BFS can be implemented iteratively using a [queue](../queue/) and DFS can be implemented iteratively using a [stack](../stack/).
+This is demonstrated in the [iterative traversal](./iterative_traversal_test.go) rehearsal.

 #### Breadth First Search - BFS

-BFS is a non-recursive algorithm that employs a [queue](../queue) and is a generalization of [post-order traversal](../tree) in a tree.
+BFS is a non-recursive algorithm that employs a [queue](../queue).
 When provided with a graph G and a vertex V, BFS systematically explores all nodes in G that are reachable from V, as illustrated in the following example:

 ```Go
 package main